danewilhelm/startup/README.md

 At the top of every page there is a navigation area.
 Click the buttons to navigate between pages.

 ### Application textual content
 Each page has text that explains what to do.
-(INCOMPLETE)

 ### Placeholder for 3rd party service calls
 In make.html and library.html, search for class="webservice".
 One page will grab a random inspirational or motivational quote, and the other will display a motivational image.

 ### Application images
 In index.html and about.html, there are static images referring to the book, Atomic Habits.
-(INCOMPLETE)

 ### Login placeholder, including user name display
 In index.html, make.html, and library.html, search for class="user_name".
 Users will log in through the homepage.
 The user's name is displayed when viewing the habit maker page and the habit library page.